 Ammar Eloueini (French-American born in Lebanon) is a registered architect who established AEDS (Ammar Eloueini Digit-all Studio) in Paris in 1997.
 Since 1999 the office has operated with locations in Europe and the United States.

 AEDS has completed projects at different scales in a range of geographic locations.
 From object design such as urban furniture for the city of New Orleans, to six retail spaces in Europe for Japanese fashion designer Issey Miyake, the office has developed an expertise in solving a wide range of design problems, while serving a wide range of clients including the Royal Norwegian Ministry of Petroleum and Energy, the Chicago Museum of Contemporary Art and choreographer John Jasperse in New York.
 This diversity of clients and project locations has provided the opportunity to expand the office's commitment to innovation and design excellence.
-AEDS's work has been recognized with a series of awards such as the New York Architectural League’s Emerging Voices (2007), nine AIA Design Excellence awards and the French Ministry of Culture Nouveaux Albums des Jeunes Architectes (2002).
+AEDS's work has been recognized with a series of awards such as the New York Architectural League’s Emerging Voices (2007), eleven AIA Design Excellence awards and the French Ministry of Culture Nouveaux Albums des Jeunes Architectes (2002).
 The work of Ammar Eloueini is part of five permanent collections: The Museum of Modern Art (MoMA) in New York, the Centre Pompidou in Paris, the Canadian Centre for Architecture (CCA) in Montreal, Disseny Hub Barcelona (DHUB) and The Ogden Museum of Southern Art in New Orleans.

 Between 1999 and 2005, Ammar Eloueini chaired the Digital Media Program, as well as taught design studio, theory and digital fabrication courses at the University of Illinois at Chicago.
 Currently Eloueini is a Favrot Professor at Tulane University and regularly serves as thesis advisor at the ENSCI in Paris.